What is T’ai Chi?

 Health Benefits

 As a weight bearing exercise, T’ai Chi is good for maintaining and improving bone health when performed on a regular basis.
 With its focus on balance, Tai Chi is recommended to prevent falls among older adults.
-It is most beneficial as a way to reduce fall risk when practiced for at least 50 hours cumulatively.
-This could mean taking a one-hour class twice a week for six months, or three times a week for four months.
+Although research suggests maximum benefit when practiced one hour a week for six months or three times a week for four months, most students report improvement in balance and overall health and wellbeing with regular study and practice.
 When a person stops practicing T’ai Chi, the physical benefits slowly disappear over time.